Coypright Law and Contracts

 For a second publication (e.g. if you have already published with a publisher and would now like to additionally publish your publication in the Research Information System), please note your publishing contract: you can only issue a licence that is compatible with this contract.
 If possible, take this into account when deciding where you would like to publish!
 Common regulations of publishers for secondary publications can be found in the SHERPA/RoMEO list.

-The publication contract regulates the legal relationship between you as the author and the Otto-Friedrich-University Bamberg, acting on its behalf the University Library Bamberg as the publisher.
-Your document may only be published (i.e. activated in the FIS) after the signed contract has been received by the University Library.
-When you upload a full text to the FIS, a contract form pre-filled with your data will be displayed.
-If you only want to enter a title for the university bibliography (without full text), no contract is necessary.
+The grantings of rights of use / The publication contract regulate the legal relationship between you as the author and the Otto-Friedrich-University Bamberg, acting on its behalf the University Library Bamberg as the publisher.
+Your document may only be published (i.e. activated in the FIS) after the signed form has been received by the University Library.
+If you only want to enter a title for the university bibliography (without full text), no form is necessary.

-The following publication contracts can be offered for the document types book (monograph), dissertation, habilitation, bachelor's thesis / master's thesis / thesis:
+The following grantings of rights to use eg. the publication contract of UBP can be offered for the document types book (monograph), dissertation, habilitation, bachelor's thesis / master's thesis / thesis:

-- Publication (except theses)(6.9 KB): Please select this contract for publications in the FIS that are neither published by the University of Bamberg Press nor are theses.
+- Publication (except theses)(177.6 KB): Please select this form for publications in the FIS that are neither published by the University of Bamberg Press nor are theses.

-- Theses (dissertation, habilitation, Bachelor's thesis / Master's thesis / thesis)(7.2 KB): Please select this contract if you would like to publish a thesis in the FIS.
-In addition to you, your supervisor must sign the contract stating that he or she agrees to the publication.
+- Theses (dissertation, habilitation, Bachelor's thesis / Master's thesis / thesis)(223.5 KB): Please select this form if you would like to publish a thesis in the FIS.
+In addition to you, your supervisor must sign the form stating that he or she agrees to the publication.

-- Publications in the publishing house UBP(13.1 KB): Please choose this contract if you would like to publish in the university publishing house University of Bamberg Press.
+- Publications in the publishing house UBP(518.2 KB): Please choose this contract if you would like to publish in the university publishing house University of Bamberg Press.

-Please print out the contract and hand it in at any branch library for the attention of the Department of Publications or send it by post to the following address:
+Please print out the forms and hand it in at any branch library for the attention of the Department of Publications or send it by post to the following address:

 - Publikationswesen -Postfach 2705